Countries

 Hiring in the United States

 A combination of federal and state governments regulates employment in the US.
+Employer of Record (EOR) services ensure compliance with all relevant federal and state laws when hiring in the US.
 Generally, the US requires far less from employers than other countries when it comes to benefits, and especially paid leave of any kind (vacation, sick leave, maternity leave, etc.).

 To remain competitive, however, most companies do offer a full complement of benefits, from health insurance to paid time off.